tcpalmer/nina-scheduler/sequencer/container.md

 * You should not add instructions in response to safety interrupts (park/unpark, close/open RoR, etc).
 Instead, you should handle that logic in the regular safety portions of your sequence.
 * You can conceivably add other containers (e.g. Sequential or Parallel Instruction Set) but this has not been extensively tested.
 * If you use instructions added by other plugins, you should test extensively.

+## Validation

+Target Scheduler Container will perform the usual sequence validation checks on any triggers and instructions added to the custom event containers.
+If validation fails, the standard validation error marker will be displayed and the reason is available by mousing over the offending instruction.
+Be aware that Target Scheduler Container will be _skipped entirely_ if validation errors remain when the sequence reaches that point.

 ## Instruction User Interface